SmBe19/LD37/assetcreation/LD37Story.md

 Maid:
 1 “Nobody really knows.
 The king never talks about it.”
 2 “Is that what your master said?
-Well I can’t help you”
+Well I am really sorry, but I can’t help you”

 You:
 “Well then I’m going to have to ask him myself.”